 Severe Disablement Allowance:

-This is an extra allowance if you are already entitled to constant attendance allowance at the middle or higher rate and your disability is permanent.
+This is an extra allowance if you are already entitled to constant attendance allowance at the middle or higher rate and your disability are permanent.

 If you do consider that you wish to apply for any of the above benefits, please exercise the utmost care with regard to anything which you put upon your application forms.
 Such documentation is often made available to a Defendant at a later stage of the claim and difficulties can arise where a description of the accident or alternatively a description of disability is in conflict with the descriptions of the accident or the description of disability in the legal claim.